Alimony is not always indicated. The longer the marriage and the larger the gap between the parties’ incomes, the more it is likely.

 - Alimony can take the form of payment of the recipient’s mortgage, for instance, and is only recognized by the IRS if it is based on a written agreement.

-- Alimony is figured as a percent of the difference between the Parties’ incomes, upto a maximum of 35%.
+- Alimony is figured as a percent of the difference between the Parties’ incomes, typically around 24-26%

 - Need is a major consideration.